Fireplace Mantel Building Codes

 I include some links to building code sites below so you may want to bookmark or save this article for future reference.

 Building codes are written to provide builders with the information they need to insure public safety.
 There are specifications written for every conceivable element of your home, condo or apartment building.
 They specify what materials can be used and how construction is to be done and cover everything from the foundation, walls, roof, plumbing and electrical to how close your mantel can be to your fireplace.
-Before we dig into some actual building codes, let's look at some easy cases.
+Before we dig into some actual building codes, let us look at some easy cases.

 Mantels for Prefabricated Metal Fireplaces

-The easiest answers don't require any research into building codes at all.
+The easiest answers do not require any research into building codes at all.
 When you are installing a prefabricated zero clearance metal fireplace, like the one shown here, the installation instructions will come with all the clearances needed for safely installing a mantel or surround.
 These are the most common type of fireplaces installed these days.

 If you are replacing a mantel or surround installed around one of these prefabricated fireplaces and you are confident the previous installation was done correctly, you can probably safely place a new mantel the same distance from the firebox, especially if you never had a problem.